 April 4, 2017 – Judge Eldon Fallon is set to begin hearing the first Xarelto bellwether trials later this month, and the cases are being watched very closely as outcomes could help to determine future rulings.
 The first trial is scheduled to begin on April 24, with another beginning each month until July.
 Since the cases involve complex pharmaceutical litigation, each trial could last up to 8 weeks before a jury returns a verdict.

 Xarelto Linked to Increased Risk of Bleeding, Mortality Compared to Pradaxa

 October 7, 2016 – Xarelto may pose an increased risk of serious bleeding compared to Pradaxa (dabigatran) in patients with an abnormal heartbeat known as atrial fibrillation (a-fib), a new study published in JAMA Internal Medicine has found.
 Researchers found little difference in the stroke risk among patients treated with either drug; however, there was a small yet statistically significant increase in risk of bleeding in the brain and stomach of patients who used Xarelto.
 Additionally, in patients 75 and older, Xarelto was associated with a small but statistically significant increased risk of death.

 Do I have a Xarelto Class Action Lawsuit?

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Xarelto lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one was injured by Xarelto, you should contact our law firm immediately.
-You may be entitled to compensation by joining a class action suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.